Flexible sodium-ion batteries with reversible multi-electron redox mechanism and an advanced electrolyte–electrode interface

 Abstract

-In the past one-decade, outstanding efforts and significant advancement have been achieved on sodium-ion batteries (SIB) with flexible electrodes.
-Beyond the focus on the electrochemical performance of SIBs, free-standing flexible electrodes for large reversible capacities with superior rate and cycle performances owe to the structural features including hierarchical pore bulk with the large surface area of hard carbon materials as the cathode in Na+-ion cells.
-Robust structural stability for repeated bending and twisting stressed along with electronic/ionic conductivity retention for which nanofiber mesh with inter-networked structure offers flexible Na+-ion fuel cell which worked with a high working voltage.
-It is, therefore, an extensive research effort on flexibility and durability issues for the free-standing electrodes comprised of a range of materials for flexible sodium-ion batteries.
-The interfacial compatible flexible materials pose major challenges including the high safety demand of electrolytes; however, with a major focus on designing next-generation hard carbon materials and installing flexibility.
-In this review, first, the significance of hard carbon materials in the context of reversible specific capacity, and the random orientation of HCs with a curved and defective non-graphitized turbostratic structure consisting of large inter-distance of sheets were discussed.
-Na+-ion insertion mechanism, Na+-ion energy density, and flexible free-standing electrode are three major directions in which research advancement has focused.
-The major focus resides around cell configurations, flexible battery cell, and sodiation mechanisms which are critically compared and systematically analyzed.
-Subsequently, beyond cell configurations, this article presents a broad and macro perspective from anode materials with critical features, the origin of flexibility, and cell configuration with a deep understanding of SIBs devices.
+In the past decade, outstanding efforts and significant advancements have been achieved on the development of sodium-ion batteries (SIB) with flexible electrodes.
+Beyond the focus on the electrochemical performance of SIBs, free-standing flexible electrodes for large reversible capacities with superior rate and cycle performances are attributed to structural features, including hierarchical pore bulk that provides a large surface area in hard carbon (HC) materials.
+Robust structural stability for repeated bending and twisting stresses requires the nanofiber mesh with an inter-networked structure in a flexible sodium-ion full cell, which worked with a high working voltage.
+It is, therefore, an extensive research effort on flexibility and durability issues for the free-standing electrodes comprised of a range of materials for flexible SIBs.
+Interfacially compatible flexible materials pose major challenges, including the high safety demand of electrolytes; however, there is a major focus on next-generation HC materials and flexibility.
+In this review, first, the significance of HC materials are discussed in the context of reversible specific capacity and their random orientation with a curved and defective non-graphitized turbostratic structure with large inter-distance of sheets.
+Sodium-ion insertion mechanism, energy density, and flexible free-standing electrode are the three major directions of advancement discussed herein.
+We critically compared and systematically analyzed cell configurations, flexible battery cells, and sodiation/desodiation mechanisms.
+Subsequently, beyond cell configurations, this review presents a broad, macro perspective on anode materials, highlighting critical features such as redox at the electrode–electrolyte interface, the origin of flexibility, and cell configuration, with a deep understanding of SIB devices.

 Please wait while we load your content...